Leo-MathGuy/OC-Web/CONTRIBUTING.md

 ### Tailwind

-Needed for the html files, will autogenerate needed classes in html templates, and `webapp/css/tw.css` `@apply`'s to `webapp/static/css/tw.css`
+Needed for the html files, will watch and autogenerate needed classes in html templates, and `webapp/css/tw.css` `@apply`'s to `webapp/static/css/tw.css`

 NOTE: Needs node, npm, and tailwind to be installed